datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 Arithmetic operations in Python are pretty much the same as in other mathematical tools and have the same meaning.

+In order to promote a good habit of coding, from now on we will extensively use comments in the script to communicate the nature of the exercise.

+Please concentrate on the script.py window, understand parts of already developed code and carry out every task that is marked by `[DIY]` before submitting your solution.

+Notice that depending on your machine setup, you might not be readily seeing the whole script of the exercise.
+Just scroll down within the script window to make sure you read it to the end.

 `@instructions`
-Instructions to all exercises are given in the script window using comments.
-Follow them step by step.
-Notice that depending on your machine setup you might not be readily seeing the whole script of the exercise.
-Just scroll down in the script window to make sure you read it to the end.
-Do the following:
-1. 6 times 7
-2. 5 to the power of 4
-3. Square root of 10 and print it to the console via `print()`
+For the rest of the chapter, we will be using comments in the script to give you instructions.

+THerefore, we will be ignoring this "Instructions" space.
+As well as hints that you see bellow.

 `@hint`
-Another method for finding square root is to increase the number to the power of 0.5.
+Another method for finding square root is to raise a number to the power of 0.5.

 `@pre_exercise_code`
 ```{python}